gimyboya/3D-CSS-Solar-System/README.md

 Solar System data visualisation done in HTML/CSS and a bit of Javascript.

-See it in action : http://codepen.io/juliangarnier/full/idhuG
+See it in action : https://codepen.io/gimyboya/full/GOxXpR/

+# TODOD:

+convert it to a vuejs project